 Break Tasks into Daily, Weekly, and Monthly Lists

-Daily Tasks: Small chores like washing dishes, wiping counters, and tidying clutter prevent mess from accumulating.
+Daily Cleaning Tasks: Wash dishes, wipe countertops, and tidy clutter to prevent mess from building up.

 Use Time Blocks for Cleaning